chrisluedtke/Data-Structures/README.md

 ![Image of Queue](https://upload.wikimedia.org/wikipedia/commons/thumb/5/52/Data_Queue.svg/600px-Data_Queue.svg.png)

 ### Linked Lists
-A collection of nodes connected in sequence.
-Whereas arrays store and index elements contiguously, each element of a linked list is stored in a node.
-Each node then has a reference (or a ‘pointer’) to the next node in the linked list.
+**Linked Lists** are a linear data structure composed of nodes connected in sequence.
+While arrays store and index elements contiguously, each element of a linked list is stored in a node.
+Unlike arrays, in which items can be accessed directly by index, items in a linked list only have reference (or a 'pointer') to the *next* item, so they can only be traversed in one direction.
 In this way, linked lists describe lists of things in a recursive fashion, while arrays describe lists of things in an iterative fashion.

 ```python
 class Node: